consensusnetworks/casimir/common/data/README.md

 SELECT u.*, json_agg(a.*) AS accounts FROM users u JOIN accounts a ON u.address = a.owner_address WHERE u.address = '0xd557a5745d4560B24D36A68b52351ffF9c86A212' GROUP BY u.address;

 ```

+> 🚩 To iterate on a schema in context, use the commands above.
+To deploy a schema change, create a branch from `develop`, edit the JSON, and then make a PR to `develop`.

 ## Notebooks